dumblob/ULKL/README.md

 `setxkbmap -layout czed -variant ltgt -print | xkbcomp "-I$HOME/ULKL/platform/x11" - $DISPLAY`

-(you can safely ignore the warnings *No symbols defined for...* and *Key ... not found in ...*, it's normal also for other layouts)
+(you can safely ignore the warnings *No symbols defined for...* and *Key ... not found in ...*, it's common also for non-ULKL layouts)

 Or system-wide by putting the layout files to `/usr/share/X11/xkb/symbols/` or creating appropriate symlinks (e.g. `/usr/share/X11/xkb/symbols/find`) and running: